Lital-Ben-Baruch/BeginToSee/README.md

 ## Issues

-If you encounter any problems or have suggestions, please open an issue on this GitHub repository.
-We value your feedback.
+If you encounter any problems or have suggestions, please open an issue

 Enjoy your journey into the world of computer vision and image processing with BeginToSee!